shivannis/xandr-docs-public/xandr-docs/articles/invest/adaptive-pacing.md

 - If you're a direct advertiser clients or you book on a Cost Plus basis, it helps advertiser dollars go farther.
 If the line item spends less per impression, those dollars can be used to buy more impressions.

-Additionally, although adaptive pacing was developed to distribute spend, it is also used as a signal in many of our different optimization applications, such as [Discovery](discovery.md)
+Additionally, although adaptive pacing was developed to distribute spend, it is also used as a signal in many of our different optimization applications, such as [Discovery](discovery.md).

-## Related Topics
+## Related topics

 - [Optimization Guide - ALI](optimization-guide-ali.md)
 - [Lifetime Pacing](lifetime-pacing.md)